On Evaluating The Performance of Watermarked Machine-Generated Texts Under Adversarial Attacks: Watermarks

 \mypara{Logits modification-based watermark} The prior watermarking schemes primarily address the challenge of achieving effective watermark injection and detection without adversely impacting the distribution of the model's output.
 Building upon the aforementioned thesis, most watermarking schemes concentrate solely on modifying the watermark sampling strategy, often overlooking the influence of logits.
 Kirchenbauer et al.~\cite{kirchenbauer2023watermark} propose a novel approach by introducing a bias to the logits, thereby altering the distribution of model output while maintaining output quality.
 In this paper, we delve into two methods falling within this category which are proposed by Kirchenbauer et al.~\cite{kirchenbauer2023watermark} and Zhao et al.~\cite{zhao2023provable}.

 \begin{itemize} \item \textbf{KGW.} Kirchenbauer et al.~\cite{kirchenbauer2023watermark} propose a watermarking scheme without retraining the model.
 Specifically, during the inference process, a secret key can be calculated by the previous token and we can use the secret key to partition the vocabulary into a green list and a red list.
 Then, we add a bias to each green list logit before the Softmax function to calculate the probability distribution.
-We can detect the watermark by making a statistical test to the proportion of tokens in the text that belongs to green list.
-Finally, they statistical measure the z-score which is defined as:
+We can detect the watermark by making a statistical test to the proportion of tokens in the text that belong to the green list.
+Finally, the statistical measure of the z-score is defined as:

 where $|s|_G$ presents the number of green tokens, $L$ presents the total number of tokens in the text and $\gamma$ is a configuration parameter that presents the proportion of green list tokens in the whole vocabulary.
-We consider the text is watermarked if its z-score exceeds the pre-defind threshold. \item \textbf{Unigram.} Zhao et al.~\cite{zhao2023provable} introduce several enhancements to enhance the robustness of watermarks against removal attacks.
+We consider the text to be watermarked if its z-score exceeds the pre-defined threshold. \item \textbf{Unigram.} Zhao et al.~\cite{zhao2023provable} introduce several enhancements to enhance the robustness of watermarks against removal attacks.
 Notably, they employ a fixed 1 prefix token for secret key computation, resulting in a consistent green list rather than a random one. \end{itemize}